Prediction intervals for Deep Neural Networks: Conclusions

-Additionally, the experimental settings of Hern\'{a}ndez-Lobato and Adams (2015) are used to further evaluate the proposed approach on real world datasets.
-The results suggest that the extra-neural network approach outperforms state-of-the-art deep learning algorithms in terms of out-of-sample RMSPE.
+These methods for prediction using ensembles of neural networks are further evaluated on real world datasets using the experimental settings of Hern\'{a}ndez-Lobato and Adams (2015).
+The results suggest that the extra-neural network approach outperforms state-of-the-art deep learning algorithms in terms of out-of-sample mean square prediction error.